 Tour Code: KAK-001

-Please note: This tour includes approximately 2 1/2 hours of walking and/or standing - at times on uneven ground and may not be suitable for those with mobility concerns.
-Comfortable walking shoes are recommended.
+Please note: This tour includes approximately 2 1/2 hours of moderate walking and/or standing - at times on uneven and natural surfaces.
+The tour is not recommended for wheelchair guests or those with walking difficulties.
+Weather appropriate clothing; sun cap; sunglasses; sunscreen; a bottle of water from the ship; and flat, comfortable walking shoes are recommended.